dougeby/IntuneDocs/intune/administrative-templates-windows.md

   ![Click Path to sort alphabetically](./media/administrative-templates-windows/search-copy-settings.png)

   In another example, search for `microsoft word`.
-You see all the settings you can set for the Microsft Word program.
+You see all the settings you can set for the Microsoft Word program.
 Search for `explorer` to see all the Internet Explorer settings you can add to your template.

 ## Next steps